-Offstage, Brian has laid down roots as a central figure in presenting and education.
-A faculty member at the University of Vermont and is director of bands at Saint Michael's College.
-In addition to his college involvement, he is active with students at the middle and high school level as a clinician, adjudicator and guest conductor with the Nassau County All County Festival, Green Mountain District Music Festival and Vermont All-State Music Festival.
-In 2011, Brian also established and continues to produce Jazz at St. Michael’s College, a concert and educational series featuring artists such as Mulgrew Miller, Joe Locke, Brian Blade and The Fellowship Band, Steve Wilson/Lewis Nash/Nat Reeves, and The New World Jazz Composers Octet.
+Offstage, Brian has laid down roots in presenting and education as Saxophone Instructor at the University of Vermont and adjunct Director of Bands at Saint Michael's College.
+In addition to his college involvement, Brian is active with students at the middle and high school level as a clinician, adjudicator and guest conductor with the Nassau County All County Festival, Green Mountain District Music Festival and Vermont All-State Music Festival.
+In 2011, Brian also established Jazz at St. Michael’s College, a concert and educational series featuring artists such as Mulgrew Miller, Joe Locke, Brian Blade and The Fellowship Band, and The Dave Liebman Big Band.

 In the news:

-- 8/16/17: Seven Days, "How Abraham Lincoln and the Civil War Inspired Brian McCarthy's Latest Album"
+- 8/16/17 - "How Abraham Lincoln and the Civil War Inspired Brian McCarthy's Latest Album", Seven Days